-As we conclude this series on combustion efficiency we show that thermal mass flow meters are ideally suited as a natural gas flow meter and a combustion air flow meter for industrial heat sources, such as industrial boilers, steam generators, furnaces, ovens, smelters and process heaters.
+We conclude this combustion efficiency series by explaining that thermal mass flow meters are ideally suited as a natural gas flow meter and as a combustion air flow meter for industrial heat sources, such as industrial boilers, steam generators, furnaces, ovens, smelters, and process heaters.

 Air Flow Meter

-Thermal mass flow meters are ideally suited for measuring both natural gas flow and combustion air flow in combustion processes.
+Thermal mass flow meters are ideal for measuring natural gas flow and combustion air flow in combustion processes.

 Principals of Thermal Mass Flow Meter Operation

-Thermal mass flow meters measure gas flow based upon the principle of convective heat transfer.
-Either insertion style probes or in-line flow bodies support two sensors that are in contact with the gas.
-The sensors are resistance temperature detectors (RTDs), and the Sage Metering sensors consist of highly stable reference-grade precision matched platinum windings that are clad in a protective 316 SS sheath for industrial environments.
+Thermal mass flow meters measure gas flow based on the principle of convective heat transfer.
+Either insertion-style probes or in-line flow bodies support two sensors that are in contact with the gas.
+The sensors are resistance temperature detectors (RTDs), and the Sage Metering sensors consist of highly stable reference-grade precision-matched platinum windings that are clad in a protective 316 SS sheath for industrial environments.

 The electrical power required to maintain this overheat represents the mass flow signal.
 There is no need for external temperature or pressure devices.

 An advantage of thermal flow meters is that they have no moving parts, which reduces maintenance.
-It also permits their use in trying application areas including wet (saturated) gas.
+It also permits their use in trying application areas, including wet (saturated) gas.
 They also do not require temperature or pressure corrections and provide excellent overall accuracy and repeatability over a wide range of flow rates.
-This style of meter measures mass flow rather than volume and is one of the few categories of meters that can measure flow in large pipes and ducts.
+This meter style measures mass flow rather than volume and is one of the few categories of meters that can measure flow in large pipes and ducts.

 Sage provides thermal mass meters that are factory calibrated and configured for easy installation.
-They are ready to be installed direct into the pipe or duct without any need for field set up and calibration.
-Sage offers insertion as well as in-line thermal mass flow meters, with the intrinsic flow conditioners that monitor the air and fuel flow rates to the burner.
+They can be installed directly into the pipe or duct without needing field setup and calibration.
+Sage offers insertion and in-line thermal mass flow meters with intrinsic flow conditioners that monitor the air and fuel flow rates to the burner.
 These direct mass flow meters are highly accurate and repeatable and have negligible pressure drop.

 Thermal mass flow meters provide a reliable solution to measure gas mass flow for different environmental applications.
 As previously stated, the EPA requires reporting greenhouse gas emissions from various stationary combustion sources.
-When burning natural gas, bio gas or other gaseous fuels, the simplest method of determining greenhouse gas emissions is to measure the amount of fuel consumed and then using EPA formulas convert the fuel consumption to emissions of the various greenhouse gases.
-The SAGE meter fully complies with EPA reporting requirements using the built in totalizer as well as meeting EPA calibration requirements.
+When burning natural gas, biogas, or other gaseous fuels, the simplest method of determining greenhouse gas emissions is to measure the amount of fuel consumed and then use EPA formulas to convert the fuel consumption to emissions of the various greenhouse gases.
+The SAGE meter fully complies with EPA reporting requirements using the built-in totalizer and meets EPA calibration requirements.

 The SAGE TMFM comes from the factory fully calibrated and can easily verify that it maintains its original factory calibration through an in-situ calibration verification.

-All SAGE meters are able to perform the in-situ calibration check as long as a “no flow” (0 SCFM) condition can be created.
+The Sage Prime and Paramount meters can perform the in-situ calibration check if a “no-flow” (0 SCFM) condition is created.
 “No flow” is easily created using an isolation valve assembly with the insertion meter type.
 Unlike other TMFMs, the SAGE In-Situ Calibration not only verifies that the unit is accurate; it also indicates that the sensor is clean.
-If the meter does not pass the calibration test the first time, in most cases simply cleaning the sensor, and re-testing will confirm that the meter is accurate and hasn’t drifted or shifted.
+If the meter does not pass the calibration test the first time, in most cases, simply cleaning the sensor and re-testing will confirm that the meter is accurate and hasn’t drifted or shifted.

-By assessing stoichiometric combustion, we know the parameters needed to achieve optimum combustion to save energy, increase efficiency and reduce pollutants.
-Combustion efficiency and energy management are achieved by optimizing air-to-fuel ratios, which are attained through accurate and repeatable gas flow measurement.
-Direct measurement of combustion air flow and fuel flow provide the criteria needed to achieve maximum efficiency.
-Thermal mass flow meters are ideal to measure the mass flow of combustion air and fuel gas, outperforming traditional flow meters in these applications.
+By assessing stoichiometric combustion, we know the parameters needed to achieve optimum combustion to save energy, increase efficiency, and reduce pollutants.
+We achieve combustion efficiency and energy management by optimizing air-to-fuel ratios attained through accurate and repeatable gas flow measurement.
+Direct measurement of combustion air flow and fuel flow provides the criteria for maximum efficiency.
+Thermal mass flow meters are ideal for measuring the mass flow of combustion air and fuel gas, outperforming traditional flow meters in these applications.

-If you are interested in reading this report in full, follow the Sage Metering white paper, Combustion Efficiency and Thermal Mass Flow Meters.
+If you want to read this report in full, follow the Sage Metering white paper Combustion Efficiency and Thermal Mass Flow Meters.